SOURP MAGAR MONASTERY RENOVATION PROJECT

 Proposed Timeline

-• Jan-Jun 2026, Planning & Fund-raising
+Jan-Jun 2026, Planning & Fund-raising

-Reach out to stakeholders and potential donors, engage with TCCH and UNDP Cyprus, solicit support from other
+Reach out to stakeholders and potential donors, engage with TCCH and UNDP Cyprus, solicit support from other churches, heritage NGOs and embassies.

-• Apr-Dec 2026, Designs & Project Initiation
+Apr-Dec 2026, Designs & Project Initiation

 Fund-raising events and site visits, sign donor agreements and pledges, revise technical designs, prepare tenders, secure permissions from local authorities, and award contracts for the works.

-• Jan-Sep 2027, Stablization & Renovation
+Jan-Sep 2027, Stabilization & Renovation

-ebuild walls and roofs, restore chapel, rooms, and visitor amenities, install signage, make the site safe for visitors
+Prepare site, install supports and roof covering and stabilize structure, rebuild walls and roofs, restore chapel, rooms, and visitor amenities, install signage, make the site safe for visitors.

-We urge stakeholders at every level: government agencies, international organizations, religious institutions, private foundations, and individuals of all backgrounds, to partner with us in our mission.
+" We urge stakeholders at every level: government agencies, international organizations, religious institutions, private foundations, and individuals of all backgrounds, to partner with us in any way possible.
 Your support through funding, expertise, or advocacy, is critical to our success.
-Join us and become part of a historic effort to turn the tide for Sourp Magar from decay to revival.
-We have a solid plan, growing momentum, and strong public awareness, but we must act swiftly to meet the deadlines for fund-raising.

 RECENT EVENTS